Stonewall (charity): Withdrawals from the Diversity Champions scheme

 In November 2021, the BBC withdrew from the scheme.
 Its Director General Tim Davie said it left for reasons of impartiality and to "minimise the risk of perceived bias".
 Stonewall responded that the exit was a result of "organised attacks on workplace inclusion that extend far beyond" the Diversity Champions scheme.
 By 2021, several organisations like Channel 4, the Ministry of Justice, the Department of Health, Ofcom and the Cabinet Office also withdrew from the Diversity Champion scheme.

 In December 2021, University College London decided to withdraw from Stonewall programmes, saying its membership of Stonewall's programmes could inhibit academic freedom and discussion around sex and gender.
 Several Scottish universities declined to apply for a ranking in Stonewall's equality league table for 2022.

 In July 2022 it was reported that the Department for Education had dissociated itself from Stonewall, and that Oxford University had been ordered by the Information Commissioner's Office to reveal the scores and feedback it received from Stonewall as part of its workplace scheme, because there was "an unusually strong public interest".

 In March 2023, health secretary Steve Barclay wrote to ten health organisations asking them to reconsider their membership of the Diversity Champions scheme, because he wanted them to decide whether to follow the Department of Health and end their memberships.

 In March 2024, a spokesperson for the Scottish Parliament said its membership of Stonewall's Diversity Champions scheme expired in February 2024 and would not be renewed.

 In January 2025, it was reported that every major UK government department had left Stonewall's Diversity Champions scheme.
 According to The Times, this was because of "concerns about the level of influence the lobby group had on shaping Whitehall's internal policies."

 Reduction in workforce (2025)

 In February 2025, following the decision by US President Donald Trump to cut foreign aid, Stonewall's chief executive Simon Blake told staff of planned redundancies for "up to half" of its workforce.

+The organisation also reported financial pressures during the mid-2020s and undertook restructuring measures, including proposed workforce reductions in 2025.

-In July 2025, Stonewall launched a new, three-year strategy and a workplace inclusion programme, Proud Employers.
+In July 2025, Stonewall launched a new, three-year strategy focusing on public policy engagement, legal protections, and workplace inclusion.
+As part of this change, the Diversity Champions programme was replaced with a revised workplace inclusion programme, Proud Employers.
+In 2025, chief executive Simon Blake pledged to fight for a ban on conversion practices that includes "every member of the lesbian, gay, bi and trans community".

+In 2026, the organisation relaunched its Rainbow Laces campaign with a revised focus on grassroots and community sport, alongside the introduction of a "Proud Pledge" initiative aimed at promoting inclusive environments in sports and fitness settings.